arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Arkansas Child Support?

 Child support is a decree ordering persons who have a child together to provide for the necessary support and care after the dissolution of the family unit (A. C. A. § 9–12–312)..
 Arkansas distinguished between the roles of parents under this order by assigning one person as the custodial parent.
-This partner receives child support, and he/she ideally contributes less money to the upkeep of the child while handling other parenting responsibilities.
+This partner receives child support, and they ideally contribute less money to the child's upkeep while handling other parenting responsibilities.
 The other partner is the non-custodial parent.
-He/she pays child support to the custodial parent.
+They pay child support to the custodial parent.

 What Does Child Support Cover in Arkansas?